 Familiar with Penn Jillette (of Penn and Teller fame)?

-He is a famous magician and entertainer, and he is an aphantasic(!).
+He is a famous magician and entertainer, and, he is an aphantasic(!).
 This was according to his own words on his Sunday School podcast, Episode 174.

 By his own admission, Penn says he cannot conjure a mental image of a person or a place to save his life.